zkrising/Tachi/docs/README.md

 # Contributing

-Fork the repository and PR your changes to `develop`.
+Fork the repository and PR your changes to `master`.